 When used skillfully, they can also add humor or emotion to a piece of writing.
 Although similes are highly effective, they should be used sparingly.
 Excessive use of similes can be distracting and impact the quality of your writing.

+Just like how idioms & metaphors aren’t the same, similes and metaphors are different.
 A metaphor is a figure of speech that uses one thing to represent another.
 Unlike similes, metaphor’s do not use the terms “like” or “as”.

 Check out these two metaphors as an example: